Ricksters2000/file-sharer/README.md

 ## Environment Variables

-Create a `.env.` file for storing these variables
+Create a `.env` file for storing these variables

 | Variable    | Default Value           | Description |
 | ----------- | ----------------------- | ----------- |